 Some people do not drink, but for many, alcohol is part of their lives.
-Our best data estimates that the majority of the North Yorkshire population drink alcohol within the UK Chief Medical Officer's low risk drinking guideline (no more than 14 units per week, spread out, with drink free days, remembering that the number of units you drink depends on the size and strength of your drink).
+Our best data estimates that the majority of the North Yorkshire population drink alcohol within the limits outlined by the UK Chief Medical Officer's low risk drinking guideline of no more than 14 units per week, spread out, with drink free days, remembering that the number of units you drink depends on the size and strength of your drink.

 However, nationally, drinking patterns changed during the Covid pandemic, when there was an increase in the number of people drinking at harmful levels and the heaviest drinkers further increased their consumption.
 These changes then continued once the lockdowns were lifted.
 In North Yorkshire, a fifth of adults drink more than 14 units of alcohol each week and it is estimated that 5,507 people are alcohol dependent and could benefit from specialist support.
 Alcohol is implicated in 5% of road accidents in North Yorkshire, and this is statistically higher than for England.
-The rate of admissions directly caused by alcohol in Scarborough is statistically higher than the England average.
+The rate of admissions directly caused by alcohol in Scarborough (in 2021) is statistically higher than the England average (55.8 per 100,000 vs 38.5 per 100,000).